Keyfactor/ejbca-easy-rest-client/README.md

 # Erce – The Easy Rest Client for EJBCA
 [![Discuss](https://img.shields.io/badge/discuss-ejbca-ce?style=flat)](https://github.com/Keyfactor/ejbca-ce/discussions)

-Erce is a fully FOSS REST Client for EJBCA Community Edition.
+Erce is a fully FOSS REST Client for EJBCA.
 Its purpose is to act as a REST-based alternative to the EJBCA CLI and other enrollment protocols such as SCEP and CMP in environments where the UI is not available/optimal, but also to allow for further scripting by branching and extending this implementation.
-Erce is compatible with EJBCA 7.9.0.1 and later.
+Erce is compatible with EJBCA 7.9.0.1 and later, though the latest released version is recommended for full endpoint support.

+Erce contains support for both CE and EE endpoints, as well as a built in stress test to measure performance and throughput.

 ## Get started